 Ahuitzotl (TR39r)

-This compound glyph for the personal name Ahuitzotl (the Mexica ruler who preceded Motecuhzoma Xocoyotl) shows a small dark gray animal in profile, facing toward the viewer's right.
+This compound Nahuatl hieroglyph for the personal name Ahuitzotl (the Mexica ruler who preceded Motecuhzoma Xocoyotl) shows a small dark gray animal (ahuitzotl) in profile, facing toward the viewer's right.
 Its eye is open and its teeth protrude.
 Its tail spirals.
-Coming off the back and tail of the animal are spurts of turquoise blue water, each spurt with a droplet or a turbinate shell at its tip.
+Coming off the back and tail of the animal are spurts of turquoise blue water (atl).
+Each spurt has a droplet or a turbinate shell at its tip.
+The water is a phonetic complement that ensures that the animal is read as having a name that starts with A-.
+However, it also offers a semantic contribution, given that this is an aquatic animal.

 Stephanie Wood